evidentlyai/evidently/docs/book/reports/data-drift.md

 * You can add a [custom drift detection method](../customization/add-custom-metric-or-test.md).
 * You can use a [different color schema for the report](../customization/options-for-color-schema.md).
 * You can create a different report from scratch taking this one as an inspiration.
-* You can apply the report only to selected columns.
+* You can apply the report only to selected columns, for example, the most important features.

 # Data Drift Test Suite